FuelLabs/sway/docs/src/basics/built_in_types.md

 assert(classmates.contains(name));
 ```

-An array's type is written as the type the array contains followed by the numer of elements, semicolon-separated and within square brackets.
+An array's type is written as the type the array contains followed by the number of elements, semicolon-separated and within square brackets.

 ```sway
 let x: [u64; 5] = [0, 1, 2, 3, 4];